LTS5/cmp/doc/source/mappingsteps.rst

 E-Mail notification
     If you have installed an SMTP server, you can enter a list of email addresses to which an email is sent after the completion of a stage.
+    On Ubuntu, you can for instance use `Postfix <https://help.ubuntu.com/community/Postfix>`_.

 Environment variables
     They are recognized by your current .bashrc settings.
 These fields should not be empty, otherwise you have to add the